Olive and Walnut Sourdough Bread

 - 8 PM: Feed sourdough starter.

 - 9 AM: Mix in salt and remaining water.
-Cover and let rest 1 hour.
+Cover and let rest for 1 hour.

-- 10 AM: Perform first set of stretch and folds.
-Cover and let rest 30 minutes.
+- 10 AM: Perform the first set of stretches and folds.
+Cover and let rest for 30 minutes.

-- 10:30 AM: Add olives, walnuts, roasted garlic and dried herbs.
-Perform second set of stretch and folds.
-Cover and let rest 30 minutes.
+- 10:30 AM: Add olives, walnuts, roasted garlic, and dried herbs.
+Perform the second set of stretches and folds.
+Cover and let rest for 30 minutes.

-- 11 AM: Perform third set of stretch and folds.
-Cover and let rest 2.5 hours.
+- 11 AM: Perform the third set of stretches and folds.
+Cover and let rest for 2 ½ hours.
 (Kitchen temperature is 70°F)

-- 1:30 PM: Dump dough onto floured surface, rough shape into a ball, place in floured proving basket.
-Cover and let rise 2.5 hours.
+- 1:30 PM: Dump the dough onto a floured surface, rough shape it into a ball, and place it in a floured proving basket.
+Cover and let rise for 2 ½ hours.

 - 4 PM: Preheat oven, score and bake.